-Probably, some people consider orchids as a special subject in gardening and difficult to cultivate compared to other plants growing indoors.
-However, caring for some orchid types, such as Phalaenopsis (especially) and some other genera, doesn’t require any additional efforts compared to most house plants or other activities in gardening, and such orchids could be a good solution for the beginners.
+Probably, some people consider orchids a special subject in gardening and difficult to cultivate compared to other plants growing indoors.
+However, caring for some orchid types, such as Phalaenopsis (especially) and some other genera, doesn’t require any additional efforts compared to most house plants, and such orchids could be a good solution for beginners.
 Some of the other orchid genera may be more demanding in growing requirements, but everyone can learn how to cultivate them properly.
 In this topic we discuss general rules of growing and looking after orchids at home.

 When we wonder how to look after orchids, first of all, we should keep in mind that almost all indoor orchids grow in tropic woods in nature, and most of them are epiphytic.
 This, probably, is their main prominent feature.
 In woods they are usually attached to trees, but they are not parasites.
 Their roots are able to absorb rain water, dew, even air moisture and the nutrients from plant debris and dust.